cslarsen/minijit/README.md

 It doesn't do anything cool except write machine code into a memory region and then execute it.
 That's really all you need for a simple example.

-I also made a version in Python, using only the standard Python library (i.e., ctypes).
+The file mj.cpp was the first version, but the updated one is mj.py that only uses built-in Python libraries.

 This is another rite-of-passage project that I just had to do.
 I only knew about mprotect, really, and just went from there.
 I see that this is the way most people do it.
-I knew I had to use mmap to be sure to get a page-aligned block of memory --- malloc cannot guarantee this --- and so far it seems to work pretty well!

 Requirements
 ------------